mubaraqwahab/thinkdev/src/lessons/04-making-decisions.md

 // so the result is the last operand, "hello"
 ```

 The OR operation works in the opposite way.
-Its result is the value of it's first truthy operand, but when there's no truthy operand, its result is the last operand.
+Its result is the value of its first truthy operand, but when there's no truthy operand, its result is the last operand.

 ```js
 console.log(0 || null)